What Is a Decision-Driven Dashboard? Why Most Dashboards Still Don’t Help Teams Decide

 • Providing filters for exploration

-• Supporting reporting and updates
+• Supporting reporting and status updates

 Decision-driven dashboards focus on: